Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     | Releases              | ✅ Supported            | Versions / Releases             |
     | Risks                 | ❌ Not Supported        | N/A                             |

-*Note: If using SpiraTest, you do not need to setup the mappings for Tasks as Tasks are not available in SpiraTest.*
+*Note: If using SpiraTest, you do not need to setup the mappings for Tasks, as Tasks are not available in SpiraTest.*

 ### Release Mapping
 The datasync uses a special mapping field to identify what a Spira artifact should sync with in Jira.
 It uses this field to map a Spira releases to a Jira version so that users can create releases/versions in one application and see them in either application.
 The summary of how it works is: